• Skip to primary navigation

 Are There Any Fees?

-The dramatic majority of Albert’s services are 100% free.
-However, Albert charges for its Genius platform (after its 30-day free trial).
-It lets you choose what you pay, but the minimum option is $4.
+Albert charges for its Genius platform.
+After its 30-day free trial, subscriptions range from $19.99 to $39.99 month.
 The Genius platform gives you unlimited access to a human who can help answer questions tailored to your situation.

-This isn’t a substitute for a comprehensive financial plan.
+Albert isn’t a substitute for a comprehensive financial plan.
 But it’s a lot better than getting your advice from your neighbor’s best friend’s uncle.
 If you’re already paying for financial planning services, you won’t need to pay for Albert’s Genius feature.
-But other users who have specific financial questions may find that $4 per month is money well spent.

 How Does Albert Compare?